JoseBlancoSiles/login/README.md

 in /users you can see all the registrants structed in a table.
 The database administrator can delete users from the BBDD by clicking "Deregister".
 An email is automatically sent to the user.

-# HOW TO USE
-Take in consideration that you will need to configure the mail like this:

 # Configuration to send mail after registration/deregistration
-app.config["MAIL_DEFAULT_SENDER"] = myEnval.MAIL_DEFAULT_SENDER
-app.config["MAIL_PASSWORD"] = myEnval.MAIL_PASSWORD
+Take in consideration that you will need to configure the mail like this: app.config["MAIL_DEFAULT_SENDER"] = myEnval.MAIL_DEFAULT_SENDER app.config["MAIL_PASSWORD"] = myEnval.MAIL_PASSWORD
 app.config["MAIL_PORT"] = 587